lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 }
 ~~~

-A CSR MAY contain one or more instance of `EvidenceAttribute`.
+A CSR MAY contain one or more instances of `EvidenceAttribute`.

 The Extension version is intended only for use within CRMF CSRs and is NOT RECOMMENDED for use within X.509 certificates due to the privacy implications of publishing evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.